 Note that you need corresponding adapters though and that on some cameras it might not be possible to collapse the lens without damaging the shutter or other internal components (e.g. the light meter in the Leica M5 or CL).

 Front and rear of the Elmar 50/3.5, including LTM to M-mount adapter.
 Samples from Leica II and M9.

 The first thing that strikes you about the Elmar is that it’s a very compact lens.
-In particular once its mounted as its barrel can collapse into the camera, making the lens disappear almost completely.
+In particular once its mounted – as its barrel can collapse into the camera, the lens disappears almost completely.
 Fitting it to a small camera makes for an exceptionally portable piece of kit.

 Already at a cursory glance it’s obvious that this lens isn’t a recent one.
 It looks a little curious already in its collapsed state but once extended the lens looks downright odd.
 Its age is certainly given away by how it looks.

 That’s not to say it looks bad though, rather that the aesthetics are a bit different than what’s commonly the case today.
 Arguably it’s visually less refined than current lenses.
 While there’s a craftsman-like impression to its looks the lens still holds the elegance that comes from anything that’s skillfully made.